bomonike/bomonike.github.io/anthropic-certs.md

 * <a target="_blank" href="https://claude.ai/">claude.ai</a>

-   Meet Claude - Platform - Solutions - Pricing - Resources - Contact sales - Try Claude
+   Meet Claude - Platform - Solutions - <a href="#Pricing">Pricing</a> - Resources - Contact sales - Try Claude

    <a target="_blank" href="https://www.linkedin.com/showcase/claude/posts/?feedView=all">"Claude" on LinkedIn.com</a> says "Claude is an AI assistant built by Anthropic to be safe, accurate, and secure." in Technology, Information and Internet.
 884K followers.

    "Brainstorm in Claude, build in Cowork"

 * <a target="_blank" href="https://platform.claude.com/">platform.claude.com</a> is the user <strong>Claude Console</strong> Dashboard, Workbench, Files, and <a href="#Skills">Skills</a>, <a target="_blank" href="https://platform.claude.com/docs/en/home">Documentation</a> (for each organization).
+Claude also creates the evaluation automation that it rubs.

-* Claude API refers to the endpoint provided to SDK requests.
+* Claude API refers to the endpoint provided to <a href="#ChatAPICall">SDK requests</a>.

-* Unlike chatting, using <strong>Claude Code</strong> is "like handing a capable teammate who actually does the work."
+* <strong>Claude Code</strong> is "like handing a capable teammate who actually does the work".
+Instead of hand coding, human app designers now speak natural language conversations with Claude Code to write design specs from which both infrastructure creation and programming code are generated.

+   > “AI will soon be writing 90 percent of all code.” — Dario Amodei, Anthropic CEO, March 10 2025

+   That is why instead of hiring entry-level programmers, companies will be <a href="#Pricing">paying for AI tokens</a>.

 * The history of the US Government's use of Claude for domestic surveillance or in fully autonomous weapons is summarized in <a target="_blank" href="https://en.wikipedia.org/wiki/Anthropic" title="Visited 25-03-25">https://en.wikipedia.org/wiki/Anthropic</a>